wds4/pretty-good/appDescriptions/curatedLists/overview.md

 This page displays screenshots from the [Pretty Good Apps desktop client](https://github.com/wds4/pretty-good), [v0.2.1-alpha](https://github.com/wds4/pretty-good/releases/tag/v0.2.1-alpha) to show how lists are curated by your web of trust using the [DCoSL protocol](https://github.com/wds4/DCoSL).

-As of Nov 2023, this is in the process of being refactored as a web app.

 We will be using the list of *Nostr Clients* for illustration purposes.

 ## Curated Lists main page